Feminine Brigades of St. Joan of Arc: Recruitment, vows, and duties

-Complex Logistics Network
+Complex logistics network

 The Feminine Brigades were considered very independent and were credited by field commanders for sustaining the rebellion.
 They operated in squadrons to provide various kinds of ammunition, manufacturing it themselves and distributing it through a complex network of supply routes.

 These women devised creative and clandestine ways to keep soldiers supplied, including special vests for smuggling ammunition out of federal factories and secret workshops for the production of homemade explosives, such as grenades made out of jelly tins.
 These 25,000 women also carried messages—written on silk and hidden within the soles of shoes—between units.
 All their activities were carried out under an oath of secrecy.
 The efforts of the Joan of Arc Brigades notwithstanding, the Cristero army never had enough ammunition to win a decisive victory.
 Too often, in the heat of battle, they had to disengage so as to live to fight another day.

 By 1928 the Brigades had grown in numbers and efficiency and had become an important part of the Cristero effort.
 The Brigades at this point obeyed the LNDLR leadership only occasionally.
 The feud between the Brigades and the LNDLR resulted in a serious decrease in the flow of ammunition.
 Enrique Gorostieta y Valarde, the leader of the LNDLR, had to smooth out relations with the Feminine Brigades.
 Eventually, the friction was resolved, and the Brigades increased the supply of ammunition to the soldiers in the field.

 With the decline of the rebellion and demobilization, the Feminine Brigades dissolved.